 believer – We

-build upon it does change and has changed.
+believed that does change.
 In some ways this is a good thing

 and in other ways it is not.
-Every person is different, has his own
+Every person has his own

-perspective and attitude, which causes him to interpret the Scriptures a
+perspective and attitude, which causes him to interpret the Bible a

-little differently than others, and these can be positive insights that can
+little differently, and these can be positive insights that can

-add to our understanding of God, but when people blatantly contradict and
+add to our understanding of God, but when people contradict and

 (239g) Kingdom of God